 In ten minutes we were riding on the road to Limerick in a Villager 2+2 LSV golf car.
 It

-was so amazing that I could have crossed whole Ireland this way.
-But we only had time to
+was so amazing that I could have crossed whole Ireland

 "A solipsist aired his contention